-- 4. Previous year bucket calves must be owned, weighed and tagged by the exhibitor with approved 4-H ear tags at the county weigh-in date. - 5.
-All exhibitors who exhibited a bucket calf in the previous year are eligible to exhibit the bucket calf in the previous year's bucket calf class if currently enrolled in the project. - 6.
-A previous year bucket calf may sell at the premium auction, but only one beef animal can sell total.
-Previous year bucket calf must weigh at least 950 pounds for market animal to be in the Premium Auction. - 7.
-Each youth will have a 15-minute consultation judging of each bucket calf.
+- 1. All bucket calves need to be tagged by July 1st - 2.
+The bucket calf class is for youth ages 7-13 (Juniors and Intermediates).
+Prior year bucket calves may be shown by youth up to age 14. - Previous year bucket calves must have been shown by the exhibitor as bucket calves the previous year and be weighed and tagged by the exhibitor with approved 4-H ear tags by May 1st. - 4.
+Bucket Calves are not to show in the Breeding nor Market classes and do not qualify for the Premium Auction or Carcass Show. - 5.
+A previous year bucket calf can be shown in the Market or Breeding Classes.
+If shown in the Market Class, it may sell at the premium auction, but only one beef animal can sell total.
+Previous year bucket calf must weigh at least 1,000 pounds for market animal to be in the Premium Auction or Carcass Contests. - 6.
+Each youth will have a 15-minute consultation judging each bucket calf.
 All judging times will be pre-scheduled.
-Judging includes youth's knowledge of the animal and 4-H project as indicated through an interview. - 8.
-Premium will be paid on combined ribbon placing of consultation and confirmation scores. - Champion and reserve champion ribbons will be awarded to the current and previous year bucket class winners.
-Grand Champion and Reserve Grand Champion rosette will be awarded to Current Bucket Calf and Previous Year Bucket Calf.
+Judging includes youth's knowledge of the animal and 4-H project as indicated through an interview. - 7.
+Premium will be paid on combined ribbon placing of consultation and confirmation scores.

-1200 Current year bucket calf (born on or after Jan.
-1 of current year)

-1201 Previous year bucket calf
+- 1200 Current year bucket calf (born on or after Jan.
+1 of current year) - 1201 Previous year bucket calf (shown last year as a bucket calf)